-Except for the content supplied by third parties, this copyright work is licensed under a Creative Commons Attribution 3.0 Australia licence.
-In essence, you are free to copy, communicate and adapt the work, as long as you attribute the work to the Steering Committee for the Review of Government Service Provision (but not in any way that suggests the Steering Committee endorsed you or your use) and abide by the other licence terms.
-To view a copy of this licence, visit http://creativecommons.org/licenses/by/3.0/au.
+Except for the Commonwealth Coat of Arms and content supplied by third parties, this copyright work is licensed under a Creative Commons Attribution 3.0 Australia licence.
+In essence, you are free to copy, communicate and adapt the work, as long as you attribute the work to the Steering Committee for the Review of Government Service Provision (but not in any way that suggests the Commission endorses you or your use) and abide by the other licence terms.
+To view a copy of this licence, visit http://creativecommons.org/ licenses/by/3.0/au.